How Soon Can I Get an Abortion?

 1. Abortion Consultation

 The abortion process usually includes a consultation element.
 Counseling is frequently offered at this point, on top of the necessary medical examinations.
-While counseling is mandatory in some countries, most clinics offer it upon request.
-Ideally, this would be the place for you to raise concerns, ask questions, think through options and make a decision you feel good about in the long run.
+While counseling is mandatory in some countries, most clinics provide it upon request.

 If you desire counseling beyond what was offered, you can: